Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/HydraDelegation.md

 function claimDelegatorReward(address staker) external nonpayable
 ```

-Claims rewards for delegator for staker
+Claims rewards for delegator and commissions for staker